Understanding the Stretch Reflex (or Myotatic Reflex)

 What is the Stretch Reflex?

-The stretch reflex; which is also often called the myotatic reflex, knee-jerk reflex, or deep tendon reflex, is a pre-programmed response by the body to a stretch stimulus in the muscle.
+The stretch reflex (also called the myotatic reflex, the muscle stretch reflex and sometimes the knee-jerk reflex), is a pre-programmed response by the body to a stretch stimulus in the muscle.
 When a muscle spindle is stretched an impulse is immediately sent to the spinal cord and a response to contract the muscle is received.
 Since the impulse only has to go to the spinal cord and back, not all the way to the brain, it is a very quick impulse.
-It generally occurs in 1-2 milliseconds.
+It generally occurs within 1-2 milliseconds.

 The synergistic muscles, those that produce the same movement, are also innervated when the stretch reflex is activated.
 This further strengthens the contraction and prevents injury.
 At the same time, the stretch reflex has an inhibitory aspect to the antagonist muscles.
 When the stretch reflex is activated the impulse is sent from the stretched muscle spindle and the motor neuron is split so that the signal to contract can be sent to the stretched muscle, while a signal to relax can be sent to the antagonist muscles.
 Without this inhibitory action, as soon as the stretched muscle began to contract the antagonist muscle would be stretched causing a stretch reflex in that one.
 Both muscles would end up contracting simultaneously.